d41k4n/hems_mission_generator/README.md

 - It's important to follow the instructions provided during flight and wait with proceeding to the next waypoint of the generated flight plan until you are instructed to do so.
 Aborting/skipping any intermediate tasks will cause the mission not to progress correctly.

 #### Navigation
-- A flight plan containing the minimal set of mandatory waypoints is auto-generated and will be loaded into the GPS/FMS at missions start.
+- A flight plan containing the minimal set of mandatory waypoints is auto-generated and will be loaded into the GPS/FMS at mission start.
 Reaching of these waypoints (within a radius of 80m) is evaluated by the mission script.
 - The flight plan can also be exported for use in third-party tools.
 Have a look at the documentation at `./Resources/plugins/missionx/docs/Configuring External FPLN folders for Mission-X (vx.x.xxx.x).pdf`

 #### Hover missions